 On November 3, 2016, the REIT appointed Steve Hodgson as Chief Operating Officer of the REIT.

-For more information about Messrs.
-Antoniak, Armstrong and Hodgson, see "Trustees and Executive Officers of the REIT - Executive Officer Information".
+For more information about the current Executive Officers of the REIT, see "Trustees and Executive Officers of the REIT - Executive Officer Information".

 Appointment of Trustees